Volunteer Vacations: The Health Benefits of Helping Others

 Helping Chronic Pain

-In another study, Paul Arnstein of Boston College and his colleagues evaluated the effects of volunteering on chronic pain patients.
+In another study, the effects of volunteering on chronic pain patients was evaluated.
 Pain, disability, self-efficacy (degree of confidence in the ability to control pain), and depression were all measured.

-Researchers Marc Musick and John Wilson of the University of Texas at Austin, studied whether volunteering had any effect on depression.
+Researchers have also studied whether volunteering had any effect on depression.
 They took data from the Americans' Changing Lives survey, but looked at three different years of data.
 They found that initially volunteering lowered depression for those over 65, and over time benefited all age groups.
 The researchers note that some of the protection from depression came from the social integration of volunteering.

 Learning About Volunteer Vacations